thalera/Periodic-Messages/README.md

 respectively.
 There is also a third option, "!printAll" which will print all the words and their solutions that the program has saved in SolvedDictionary.txt.
-You can use the commands at any time during the program to choose what you'd like to do.
+You can use the commands at any time during the program to choose what you'd like to do, or you can simply hit return to exit the program.

 While encoding you can toggle the program printing out the messages as just element symbols or full element names by typing "!symbols".
 Any word that you enter that has a solution and that the program does not already know will be added to SolvedDictionary.txt.